>

 What is a Minor Defect?

-Alongside advisory items, an MOT can pass with minor defects, these are listed alongside the note to ‘Repair as soon as possible' on the MOT, an example is seen here.
+A minor defect is a defect/problem that's not serious enough to fail the test but needs to be repaired soon.
+These are listed alongside the note to 'Repair as soon as possible' on the MOT.
+An example is seen here.

 Whilst there is no legal requirement to have these items fixed before the next MOT, it may be more likely for the next MOT tester to pay close attention to them when inspecting next year.

-Minor defects should be treated as a way of saving some money on car maintenance, often times items that are considered minor defects now, can become serious enough to be a major defect and therefore cause a failed MOT next time.
+Minor defects should be treated to save some money on car maintenance.
+Often, items considered minor defects can now become serious enough to be major defects and, therefore, cause a failed MOT next time.

 Some examples of common minor defects include: